 Share These Short Spooky Halloween Stories

-The stories of the Peace and Plenty Inn and The Face on the Tree followed the Halloween tradition.
+The scary Halloween stories of the Peace and Plenty Inn and The Face on the Tree follow the Halloween tradition.
 You can venture further into the macabre with the remaining tales presented just for this spooky holiday.

 The Peace and Plenty Inn